Tanushka11/latin-converter-web-app-made-with-js-html-css/README.md

-It is a Web app which converts input text into latin language hence called as latin converter. you can view it live from here:
+latin converter is a Web app which converts input text into latin languager, it is made with help of javascript, html and css. you can view it live from here: